 There will be focus on Jainism, Buddhism, how the Jaina and the Buddhist sites were excavated in India, the spread of Buddhism to Sri Lanka, Burma and other countries, the artefacts including the Yakshi and Yaksha artefacts belonging to Jainism, the Asokan period, the Nagarjunakonda and the Amaravathi sites, the Pallava age (Mamallapuram), the Chola dynasty, the Pandian and the Chera rulers, the Satavahanas and so on.
 There will be classes on Angkor Wat and the Hindu temples in Laos and Vietnam.

-Part I will be delivered by A S Panneerselvan, Readers Editor, The Hindu
+A S Panneerselvan, Readers Editor, The Hindu

 The party politics of India is a brilliant polyphony.
 It is not like the cola-choice of the United States and other major western democracies, where the choice is binary between Republicans Vs Democrats or Conservatives Vs Labour or Christian Democrats Vs Social Democrats.
 Indian political reality is truly multi-party in its construct.